icqms/i-pi/pages/features.md

 to give the convenience of static calculations that are fully compatible with (PI)MD and other advanced sampling techniques.

-**Main contributors:** Benjamin Helfrecht, Sophie Mutzel, Riccardo Petraglia, Mariana Rossi
+**Main contributors:** Benjamin Helfrecht, Sophie Mutzel, Riccardo Petraglia, Yair Litman, Mariana Rossi
 **Implementation:**
 M. Rossi, P. Gasparotto, and M. Ceriotti, *"Anharmonic and Quantum Fluctuations in Molecular Crystals: A First-Principles Study of the Stability of Paracetamol"*, Phys.
 Rev. Lett.
 117, 115702 (2016)
 DOI: [10.1103/PhysRevLett.117.115702](http://dx.doi.org/10.1103/PhysRevLett.117.115702) --- BibTeX: [fetch](http://www.doi2bib.org/#/doi/10.1103/PhysRevLett.117.115702)